Auranofin: Tuberculosis

 In a cell-based screen, auranofin showed potent activity against replicating and non-replicating M. tuberculosis as well as other gram-positive bacteria.
 Auranofin protected mice from an otherwise lethal infection with methicillin-resistant S. aureus (MRSA).
 The drug acts in a similar manner in bacteria as in parasites by inhibiting thioredoxin reductase (TrxR).
 Studies in humans are needed to evaluate the potential of this drug to treat Gram-positive bacterial infections in humans.

 Ovarian cancer

 Drug-screening reveals auranofin induces apoptosis in ovarian cancer cells in vitro.

-Lung cancer including Adenocarcinoma
+Lung cancers including adenocarcinoma

 When mice with Protein kinase Cι (PKCι)–dependent KP adenocarcinoma tumors that exhibited resistance to anti–PD-1 antibody therapy (α-PD-1) were treated with auranofin, the PKCι inhibitor auranofin inhibited KP tumor growth and sensitized these tumors to α-PD-1.